 Answer: Online players must be over 18, and for those buying physical tickets the age limits change from country to country, so you will need to contact your local lottery officials to find out whether or not you can play.Back to Top

-Answer: The biggest ever EuroJackpot prize was worth €90 million.
-This amount has been won twice - first by a Czech ticket holder in May 2015, and then again by a German ticket holder in October 2016.Back to Top
+Answer: The biggest ever Eurojackpot prize is worth €90 million.
+This amount was first won by a Czech ticket holder in May 2015.Back to Top

 Answer: A single ticket costs €2.Back to Top